duo-labs/markflow/CONTRIBUTING.md

 ### Running Audits

 We run checks against every commit to ensure all files follow standards we enforce.
-The audits we run are as follows:
+The audits we run are as follows (they require python 3.9 to run):

 ```shell
 # Ensure all Markdown files would not be reformatted by us :)